Good reasons to buy

 Will my Life Insurance payout go down if I claim for Serious Illness Benefit?

 No, your Serious Illness Benefit is separate and will not be deducted from your Life Insurance payout.

-Looking for cover for more illnesses?
+Looking to cover more illnesses?

 These plans come with practical and emotional support during difficult times, through our Helping Hand service.